 Proficiency in your tech stack should not be your only key criteria when choosing developers.
-Soft skills start playing an important role when a misunderstanding appears.
-Go for easy-going, friendly, and communicative developers who dedicate time to explaining things.
+Soft skills start playing an important role when a misunderstanding occurs.
+Go for easy-going, friendly, and communicative developers who will dedicate time to explaining things.

 Make sure your team can handle spoken and written communication in English on the level necessary to keep it clear for everyone.

 Start by asking what tools they are using and how often they are in touch with their clients.
-They should be able to be accessible on Slack, Twist, or another application for instant communication.
+They should be accessible on Slack, Twist, or another application for instant communication.